v0idp/fivem-ts-boilerplate/README.md

 This will build the client and server script with the `--mode production` flag.

 ### Automatic Builds (Optional)
 The `fxmanifest.lua` is not setup to automatically build upon first FXServer start.
-If you'd like to setup automatic builds you must remove the comments the following lines in your `fxmanifest.lua`.
+If you'd like to setup automatic builds you must remove the comments on the following lines in your `fxmanifest.lua`.

 ```lua
 dependency 'yarn'